pcaston/OpenPeerPower.github.io/source/_docs/installation/updating.markdown

 ---
-title: "Updating Home Assistant"
+title: "Updating Open Peer Power"
-description: "Step to update Home Assistant."
+description: "Step to update Open Peer Power."
 redirect_from: /getting-started/updating/
 ---

 <div class='note warning'>

-The upgrade process differs depending on the installation you have, so please review the documentation that is specific to your install: [Home Assistant](/hassio/) or [Home Assistant Core](/docs/installation/virtualenv/#upgrading-home-assistant).
+The upgrade process differs depending on the installation you have, so please review the documentation that is specific to your install: [Open Peer Power](/hassio/) or [Open Peer Power Core](/docs/installation/virtualenv/#upgrading-home-assistant).

 </div>

-Check what's new in the latest version and potentially impacts your system in the [Home Assistant release notes](https://github.com/home-assistant/home-assistant/releases).
+Check what's new in the latest version and potentially impacts your system in the [Open Peer Power release notes](https://github.com/home-assistant/home-assistant/releases).
 It is good practice to review these release notes and pay close attention to the **Breaking Changes** that are listed there.
 If you haven't done an update for a while, you should also check previous release notes as they can also contain relevant **Breaking Changes**.
 These **Breaking Changes** may require configuration updates for your components.
-If you missed this and Home Assistant refuses to start, check the log file in the [configuration](/docs/configuration/) directory, e.g., `.homeassistant/home-assistant.log`, for details about broken components.
+If you missed this and Open Peer Power refuses to start, check the log file in the [configuration](/docs/configuration/) directory, e.g., `.homeassistant/home-assistant.log`, for details about broken components.

 <div class='note'>

-To avoid permission errors, the upgrade must be run as the same user as was used during the initial installation, again review the documentation specific to your install [Home Assistant](/hassio/) or [Home Assistant Core](/docs/installation/virtualenv).
+To avoid permission errors, the upgrade must be run as the same user as was used during the initial installation, again review the documentation specific to your install [Open Peer Power](/hassio/) or [Open Peer Power Core](/docs/installation/virtualenv).

 </div>

-The default way to update Home Assistant to the latest release, when available, is:
+The default way to update Open Peer Power to the latest release, when available, is:

 ```bash
 pip3 install --upgrade homeassistant